aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 {: file="frontend/src/components/RegisterForm.tsx}
 {: .nolineno}

-First, we create a `useNavigate` hook.
-This is use to navigate to a different page.
+The `useNavigate` hook is used to navigate to a different page.
 In our logic, after the registration success, we will be redirected to the default page `/` (which is currently where our login page is located).
 We also added another cancel button at the end for users to return to homepage.

 > Task: Do the same thing in `LoginForm`: Create a `Register` button that navigates to `/register`.
 {: .prompt-tip}